AnastasiiaIlina/ReduxMobxTodoList/README.md

 The goal of this project: compare two state managers - Redux and MobX.
 Tailwind is used for styling project.

-The project contain two simple todo lists.
+The project contains two simple todo lists.
 One of them - on Redux, another - on MobX.

 You can run the project using command below: